twilio/twilio-php/UPGRADE.md

 ---------------------------

 ### CHANGED - Removed uri field from Pricing Phone Number Countries resource
-  - the `uri` property on this object has been removed and is no longer returned by the api
+  - the `uri` property on this object has been removed and is no longer returned by the api.
-  - the `url` property is still present and unchanged and should be used instead of the `uri` property
+  - the `url` property is still present and unchanged and should be used instead of the `uri` property.

 #### Rationale
 This corrects a oversight in our code generation, new style resources such as this use `url` and `links` properties